 Our Teen Time Program will resume in January 2022.
 Please contact us at email@example.com for more information or to participate.

 Learning Program Community Classroom supports families and professionals in our local Southern California Community through face-to-face workshops (ranging in length from 1.5 hours to full day).
 LP Community classroom is ideal for those who work full-time, live or work far from our Learning Center, prefer to focus on single Learning Program topics or cannot participate in our regular LP OC Program.

 Our Community Classroom is temporarily on hold due to Covid restrictions.
-We hope to be able to resume classes (even if at reduced capacity) in September.
-We will update you as information becomes available.
 We do offer LP Online, which is our virtual classroom.
 For more information on LP Online, see https://www.dsfoc.org/online-courses/.
 Feel free to contact us at firstname.lastname@example.org with any questions.